isabella232/advertising-cloud.en/help/user-guide/execution/ad-unit-setup/mobile-setup/mobile-web-ctp.md

 * [Endcap:](/help/user-guide/planning/ad-formats/ad-features-guide/teasers-endcaps.md)Finish the ad with a static image reinforcing your brand message.
 * [Pixel:](../../../../user-guide/execution/ad-unit-setup/3rd-party-tracking-adserving/tracking-pixels.md) Add in 3rd party tracking pixels.

-**Save & Submit for Review **
+### Save & Submit for Review
-TubeMogul's [ad review](../../../../user-guide/execution/ad-unit-setup/ad-reviews.md)team verifies that the ad is rendering properly and clicking through.
+The [ad review](../../../../user-guide/execution/ad-unit-setup/ad-reviews.md)team verifies that the ad is rendering properly and clicking through.
 Approval time is typically 2-4 hours on regular business hours and 24hrs on weekends.

-Remember to attach the Ad to a the correct placement.
+Remember to attach the ad to the correct placement.